quorum1/governance/docs/glossary.md

 # Quorum1 Tools & Terms

+## Quorum1 Signatories

+While the Collective is in Informal Governance Structure only the Quorum1 Signatories are able to bind the Collective legally.
+The Signatories are defined in [Informal Governance Structure Definition & Roles](./igs-roles.md).

 ## Workstream

 The Workstream is a system that Quorum1 uses to manage requests, tasks, and facilitate collaboration.
 Workstream reqs (short for “requests”) are discrete work units or tasks.
 Each req belongs to a stream (the primary organizational structure within the Workstream).
 The Workstream is a custom app designed and built by the quorum to facilitate collaboration \while maximizing visibility and discoverability of work items across the organization.
 The Workstream is a critical part of Quorum1’s operational infrastructure.